-Immobility sufferers should be 'measured' for a walking stick or crutches before making a purchase.
-Ideally, the elbow should be bent at an angle of between 20 and 30 degrees when the walking stick is held adjacent to the body.
+Immobility sufferers should be 'measured' for a cane or crutches before making a purchase.
+Ideally, the elbow should be bent at an angle of between 20 and 30 degrees when the aid is held adjacent to the body.

 Roughly stated, the length of a walking cane should be about the same as the distance between the ground and the user's wrist.
 Modern crutches and mobility aids can sometimes be adjusted to provide the user with the most effective walking experience possible.

-A health professional may use a device called a goniometer in order to measure the angle of a patient's elbow while using a walking stick; this information will dictate the optimum length.
+A health professional may use a device called a goniometer in order to measure the angle of a patient's elbow while using a cane; this information will dictate the optimum length.

 Is the Patient Using the Walking Aid Correctly?

-A walking stick that is designed to share bodyweight with a leg should be held on the opposite side of the afflicted limb.
+A cane that is designed to share bodyweight with a leg should be held on the opposite side of the afflicted limb.
 This can reduce the strain on an injured or immobile limb by up to 70%.

-A good walking stick will easily be capable of supporting around 15% of the user's total weight, but heavier patients should seriously consider buying a model made from steel or carbon fibre.
+A good cane will easily be capable of supporting around 15% of the user's total weight, but heavier patients should seriously consider buying a model made from steel or carbon fiber.